t-site/if-unix-runaway/README.txt

-License of this program is "unprovability". this is not a program. so this is a true "BLOB"
+License of this program is "unprovability". this is not a program. so this is a true "BLOB" or "THING"

 NOTICE IN ENGLISH